 If you purchased a product that was assembled by a third party (such as hiring an installer to hook up a clothes dryer that turned out to be defective), they could potentially be sued as well.

 It is also possible to name retailers and wholesalers as defendants in a product liability lawsuit.
 However, a recent change in Missouri law limits this.
 Missouri RS 537.762 establishes a procedure for a company whose only place in the stream of commerce was as the seller of the product to be dismissed from a product liability claim.

-Contact A St. Louis Product Liability Attorney Who Fights For Consumers
+Contact A Product Liability Attorney in St. Louis, MO Who Fights For Consumers

 Defective products can cause all sorts of injuries, from cuts and burns to long-lasting disabilities.
-A top St. Louis product liability lawyer can help you recover money for medical bills, wages lost due to time spent in the hospital, and damages for your pain and suffering.
+A top St. Louis, MO product liability lawyer can help you recover money for medical bills, wages lost due to time spent in the hospital, and damages for your pain and suffering.

-Combs Law Group’s experienced St. Louis product liability lawyers are unafraid of big corporations and their legal might.
-Our firm has a track record of standing up for St. Louisans from all walks of life who have been injured through no fault of their own.
+Combs Law Group’s experienced St. Louis, MO product liability lawyers are unafraid of big corporations and their legal might.
+Our firm has a track record of standing up for people in St. Louis and Missouri from all walks of life who have been injured through no fault of their own.
 We value personal communication and are there for our clients no matter what they need.
 Contact us today for a free, no-obligation document review.